 Problem – Slow cure time.

 Solution – Tests should be made to determine the smallest amount of adhesive to achieve the desired bond.
 Production consistency can be improved with regulated temperature and humidity controls.
-(Testing is also a more economic and safer process when making critical bonds.)
+(Testing is also a more economical and safer process when making critical bonds.)

 Problem – white haze or crust on the finished piece.

 Cause – Cyanoacrylates are designed to bond two mating surfaces.
 The amount of adhesive required is directly related to the size of the surfaces.
-Excess adhesive squeezed out of the bond area cures very slowly allowing enough time for the cyanoacrylate to volatilize, cure in the air and fall back to the surface as a white residue.
+Excess adhesive squeezed out of the bond area cures very slowly, allowing enough time for the cyanoacrylate to volatilize, cure in the air and fall back to the surface as a white residue.

 Solution – Reduce the amount of adhesive used to eliminate squeeze out or use a surface activator / accelerator to cure the squeeze out.